MTG9ing/fastify-social-api/README.md

 | **Zod validation + proper error format** | Done | **Type-safe, runtime-safe API** |
 | **Versioned routes (`/api/v1`)** | Done | **Production ready** |
 | **Docker + pnpm + zero-dependency dev** | Done | **One-command deploy** |

-This is **not** a tutorial project.
-This is **exactly** how real backends are built at Robusta, MoneyFellows, Swvl, and EU remote companies in 2025.

 ---